 IV.
 Get tactical.
 Tips to give you better search results in less time.

+(Re)search planning.
 Research, and thus literature searching, is planned, guided by a hunch that your work will test.
 Here are some considerations about planning your (re)search before you plunge into library tools.
-Slide deck.
-Related handouts:
+Read slide deck.

 Odyssey, our "learning object repository," offers a growing list of how-to videos and handouts, about the mechanics of using Virginia Tech Libraries' digital and physical resources, including